surgiie/project-cli/README.md

 ![project-cli kanban board](https://github.com/surgiie/project-cli/blob/master/board-example.png?raw=true)

+## Show Task Detail

+To print out a single task with detail, run the `show:task` command with the id of the task you wish to view:

+`project show:task 20`
 ## CLI Preferences:

 You can customize certain functionality or output using preferences stored in your sqlite database.
 For example, to specify the order of the columns of your board: